-Pit Boss produces its own wood pellets that are made perfectly for their smokers.
+Pit Boss produces wood pellets that are made perfectly for their smokers.
 Use some of those pellets and load the smoker in the proper pellet hopper.

 Put enough wood pellets for the smoker to last up to an hour.
 Turn up the heat to 375 degrees Fahrenheit and let it sit at that temperature for at least 15 minutes.

-If you have a smoker that can only reach lower temperatures, then you can set it up to 275 degrees Fahrenheit for three full hours.
+If you have a smoker who can only reach lower temperatures, you can set it up to 275 degrees Fahrenheit for three full hours.

 7. Close the lid and open the vents

-Once you get the Pit Boss Electric Smoker fired up, close the lid of the smoker and then let it smoke by opening the vents on top.
+Once you get the Pit Boss Electric Smoker fired up, close the smoker’s lid and then let it smoke by opening the vents on top.

-Make sure the vent is fully open so it can gather enough air to heat up and let the heat circulate the interior of the smoker.
+Make sure the vent is fully open so it can gather enough air to heat up and let the heat circulate the smoker’s interior.

 Maintaining the Pit Boss Electric Smoker